trr266/srn_docs/README.md

 ## Sustainability Reporting Navigator Document Database

-This repository features the dcoument data and API of the [Sustainabity Reporting Navigator](https://www.sustainabilityreportingnavigator.com).
+This repository features the document data and API of the [Sustainabity Reporting Navigator](https://www.sustainabilityreportingnavigator.com).
-Starting from the data collection efforts by the SRN team as well as inpedendent data collection by Bianca Minuth and Arianna Piscella, our objective is to develop it into a collaborative data platform that provides extensive coverage of sustainability-related documents published by European publicly-listed firms.
+Starting from the data collection efforts by the SRN team as well as inpedendent data collection by Bianca Minuth and Arianna Piscella, our objective is to develop this repository into a collaborative data platform that provides extensive coverage of sustainability-related documents published by European publicly-listed firms.